kclejeune/RegistrationBot/README.md

 ## The Boring Stuff:

 If you're smart, you'll take my word for it that this works.
 Run this and your life will be magical.
+### EDIT: DON'T TAKE MY WORD FOR IT THIS DOESN'T WORK WITH A PRIVATE REPO

 ```bash
 curl -s https://raw.githubusercontent.com/kclejeune/RegistrationBot/master/setup.sh?token=ALM4eInbVfPxflCvkGt5zwkoY9eGwHzfks5b-4F7wA%3D%3D | sh